duojs/duo/Readme.md

 Duo makes the manifest optional, bundles only the JS and CSS that you need, has built-in github versioning and supports source transforms.

-My goal for Duo was to blend the very best ideas of the Component and Browserify package managers.
+My main goal for Duo was to blend the very best ideas of the [Component](https://github.com/component/component) and [Browserify](https://github.com/substack/node-browserify) package managers.
+I also was inspired by how [Go](http://go-lang.com/) imports dependencies.

 ## Philosophy